juju4/incident-response-docs/docs/before/call_etiquette.md

 * Speak up and speak clearly.
 * Be direct and factual.
 * Keep conversations/discussions short and to the point.
+* Provide technical details on Slack to avoid misunderstanding or long spelling.
 * Bring any concerns to the Incident Commander (IC) on the call.
 * Respect time constraints given by the Incident Commander.